 A: Between us, we have more than 100 years of combined experience reporting, writing and editing for newspapers and news websites in Oklahoma and elsewhere.
-Three of our reporting staff previously worked for the Tulsa World and we continue to believe no community can thrive without a strong daily newspaper.
+We continue to believe no community can thrive without a strong daily newspaper.

 Q: What are the benefits of supporting The Frontier?

 A: Our journalists will be working tirelessly for you, to uncover and discover the truth about important issues, events and people in your community and state.
-By reading our stories and blogs and listening to our weekly podcast, you will be better informed and armed with the information you need to be an engaged and effective citizen.
+By reading our stories, you will be better informed and armed with the information you need to be an engaged and effective citizen.